Sign Up

 Utilitarians/consequentialists view stress as maximizing the balance of benefits and burdens, the greatest good for the greatest number.
 Consequentialism decides whether an action is right based on its consequences.
 For example, a utilitarian approach to deciding whether or not to offer cardiopulmonary resuscitation to a patient would weigh the likelihood of survival and subsequent quality and quantity of life against potential suffering and costs.
 A criticism that is sometimes leveled at consequentialism is that it can be challenging or even impossible to identify the result of an action in advance (McCombs School of Business, 2020).

-The deontological view focuses on an action's virtue rather than its outcome.
+The deontological view focuses on professional duties and a clear set of rules or principles.
 The word deontological is derived from the Greek word "deon," which denotes "duty" or "obligation" (Barrow & Khandhar, 2022).
 For example, palliative care involves clinicians arguing for withholding or withdrawing treatment based on a utilitarian assessment of futility.
 Still, the family members argue for continued treatment out of familial duty.

 The communitarian view emphasizes the importance of community, the common good, social goals, traditional practices, and cooperative virtues.
 It places stress on the effect that community has on the lives of human beings (Philosophy and Education, 2006).
 For example, communitarians argue in favor of universal access to health care because it improves the quality of life for the entire community.